sancliffe/google-free-tier/README.md

 - **Check:** `nslookup your-domain.duckdns.org`

 **2. Firestore Errors**
-- **Problem:** App crashes with "Error: No default database found" or permission errors.
+- **Problem:** App crashes with "Error: No default database found", "Permission denied", or "Quota exceeded" errors.
+- **Solution:**
+  - **"Database not found"**:
+    - Ensure Firestore database was created.
+Terraform *does not* create this by default; you must either create it manually in Native mode or set `enable_firestore_database = true` in your `terraform.tfvars`.
+    - Check: `gcloud firestore databases list`
+  - **"Permission denied"**:
+    - Ensure the service account running your application (e.g., Cloud Run, GKE pod) has the `Cloud Datastore User` role (`roles/datastore.user`) on the project.
+    - Check service account IAM bindings in GCP Console.
+  - **"Quota exceeded"**:
-- **Solution:** Ensure you have created the default Firestore database in the GCP Console.
+    - Review your Firestore usage in the GCP Console.
-- **Check:** Go to Cloud Console -> Firestore -> Data to verify database existence.
+    - Check for sudden spikes in reads/writes.
+    - Consider upgrading your Firestore billing plan or optimizing database operations.

 **3. Insufficient Permissions**
 - **Problem:** `gcloud` commands fail with permission errors